Watson-Personal-Assistant/developer/_content/understand-service/knowledge-store.md

 ---
-title: The knowledge component (alpha)
+title: Adding proactivity to your assistant
 weight: 30
 ---
+Use the Knowledge and Reasoning (alpha) component on Watson Assistant Solutions to add proactivity to your assistant.
+Learn about the world around your users and alert them when something changes in their world.

+Knowledge and reasoning provides a shared  knowledge store for storing the world models of your users.
+Use the Knowledge REST API endpoints to create and maintain these models.

+Create custom agents to subscribe to state changes events from the model and to fire some rules.
+As part of your agent, you might create a function to evaluate the condition part of a rule and a function to run the action part of the rule.

+The Knowledge and Reasoning component has a WebSphere Message Hub that implements a publish and subscription messaging mechanism.
+Subscribe the rules of your agent to the publication topics the agent is interested.
+Your agent is then notified of changes in the world model of users.
 The knowledge component stores object models and information about objects in a database.

-Using the REST API or a NodeJS SDK, your skills create and modify objects in the knowledge database.
+Using the REST API or a NodeJS SDK, create and modify objects in the knowledge database.

-Context information that is passed by your application using the conversation API also adds and updates information in the knoweldge component.

 The knowledge REST API provides the following end points:
 - Object:  retrieve, create, update, and delete objects in the Knowledge component.
 - Relation: create and delete relations between objects.
 - Query: query for objects of a certain type or attribute value.